kaminski-pawel/CV-NZ/CV-NZ.md

 ### 2022 - AWS Lambda functions for serving as an backend API

-This project consists of two AWS Lambda functions to provide an API to the list of companies maintained by Jeffrey Sonnenfeld and his team the Yale Chief Executive Leadership Institute.
+This project consists of two AWS Lambda functions to provide an API to the list of companies maintained by the Yale Chief Executive Leadership Institute.

 [Source code](https://github.com/kaminski-pawel/yale-celi-list-of-companies)